 Moving towards with this thought – bringing this new version of Windows 10 to continue implementing WaaS as well for the Remote Desktop – Virtual Desktop infrastructures at a customer is a big step forward…

 Microsoft isn’t releasing a new version of Windows 10, named Enterprise for Remote Sessions or RDMi what everyone was thinking.
-Windows 10 with Multi-user support will only be available in a new service for Azure, which is called Windows Virtual Desktop – or just Windows 10 Multi-User.
+Windows 10 with Multi-user support will only be available in a new service for Azure, which is called Azure Virtual Desktop – or just Windows 10 Multi-User.
 The service will be available directly from the Azure Marketplace, and the first public preview is starting later this year – and will go GA in early 2019!

-In case you missed it: Read the official announcement article of Brad Anderson here: Microsoft 365 adds modern desktop on Azure here – Microsoft 365 adds modern desktop on Azure and here – Windows Virtual Desktop Service.
+In case you missed it: Read the official announcement article of Brad Anderson here: Microsoft 365 adds modern desktop on Azure here – Microsoft 365 adds modern desktop on Azure and here – Azure Virtual Desktop Service.